bigskysoftware/hypermedia-systems-book/ch09-client-side-scripting.typ

 #figure(
   image("images/screenshot_sweet_alert.png"),
-  caption: [A SweetAlert dialog box] )<fig-swal-screenshot>
+  caption: [A SweetAlert dialog box],
+  placement: none,
+)<fig-swal-screenshot>

 So let’s take a different approach and see how that looks.